Event loop: macOS Core Foundation run loops

+File-based

-Under Unix, the "everything is a file" paradigm naturally leads to a file-based event loop.
+In Unix, the everything is a file paradigm leads to a file-based event loop.
 Reading from and writing to files, inter-process communication, network communication, and device control are all achieved using file I/O, with the target identified by a file descriptor.
 The select and poll system calls allow a set of file descriptors to be monitored for a change of state, e.g. when data becomes available to be read.

 For example, consider a program that reads from a continuously updated file and displays its contents in the X Window System, which communicates with clients over a socket (either Unix domain or Berkeley):